juspay/services-flake/doc/custom-service.md

 # Custom service

-While using `services-flake` you are not just limited to the [[services|services supported here]].
-You can define your own service, and use it in your flake.
+When using `services-flake` you are not just limited to the [[services|builtin services]].
+You can also define your own service.

 By default, the services provided in `services-flake` support multiple instances, allowing you to run several instances of the same service simultaneously.
 However, you also have the option to create custom single-instance services.
 In the following sections, we’ll explore how to define custom services of both types.